wayne-stewart/FileX/README.md

 # FileX
 Tabbed File Browser written in Rust

-To try it out, make sure you build in release mode cargo run --release
+To try it out, make sure you build in release mode: cargo run --release

 Project Goals
 - Learn Rust